-Pending SHPO consultation, the SR 152 (North) to Road 11 Wye Alternative may be deemed least harmful to the Robertson Boulevard Tree Row because, as with the other SR 152 alternatives, it would result in the fewest linear feet of disruption to the tree row, and the greatest disruption would occur at a location that has been previously disturbed, with two smaller amounts taken where there currently is not a gap.
-After considering all the factors in Table 4-5, the SR 152 (North) to Road 11 Wye Alternative is likely to result in fewer overall impacts on properties protected by Section 4(f).
+Based on SHPO consultation, the SR 152 (North) to Road 11 Wye Alternative has been deemed least harmful to the Robertson Boulevard Tree Row because, as with the other SR 152 alternatives, it would result in the fewest linear feet of disruption to the tree row, and the greatest disruption would occur at a location that has been previously disturbed, with two smaller amounts taken where there currently is not a gap.
+After considering all the factors in Table 4-5, the SR 152 (North) to Road 11 Wye Alternative would result in fewer overall impacts on properties protected by Section 4(f).
 Harm to the Robertson Boulevard Tree Row would be further reduced as the final design is refined.
-The Built Environment Treatment Plan would be amended to add a commitment for the Authority and design contractor to refine the design to further minimize the number of trees affected.
+The Built Environment Treatment Plan has been amended to add a commitment for the Authority and design contractor to refine the design to further minimize the number of trees affected.
 Further, the SHPO would be asked to review and comment on the design as it is developed, and additional opportunities may be identified to further reduce harm through this consultation.
-General measures that would minimize harm to all potentially affected properties as a result of noise or visual intrusion are listed in Section 3.4, and Section 3.16.
+SHPO concurred with the amendment to the Built Environment Treatment Plan in May 2018.
+General measures that would minimize harm to all potentially affected properties as a result of noise or visual intrusion are listed in Section 3.4 and Section 3.16.